stackbit-projects/chiro-3f8db/content/pages/privacy-policy.md

       value: This is the privacy policy page
 layout: page
 ---
 Cloete Chiropractic is committed to protecting the privacy of our site visitors and customers.
 We will not disclose information about our customers to third parties.
-If you have any queries regardin our privacy policy, please email drgertcloete@gmail.com.
+If you have any queries regarding our privacy policy, please email drgertcloete@gmail.com.
 You can also call us on 0448740025.

 ## Cookies